 Digestion is also an energy demanding process and requires cells to be insulin sensitive with micro-nutrients available to turn glucose into the bodies usable form of energy know as ATP.

 A primary cause of insulin resistance is eating too much food especially in the form of sugar, refined carbohydrates and fruit juices as these are all foods that spike insulin.
-These processed high sugar foods are rapidly absorbed into the bloodstream causing blood sugar imbalances and high blood sugar.
+These processed high sugar foods are rapidly absorbed into the bloodstream causing blood sugar imbalances.

 The liver does its best to maintain normal blood sugar levels so in order to maintain blood glucose levels the liver will take glucose out of the blood stream with the help of insulin as a transporter for glucose and store the glucose as glycogen.
 But when the liver glycogen stores are full the liver cells will start to become insulin resistant as there is no more room for glucose to be stored in the liver.